MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/health-service/overview.md

 author: kumudd
 ---
 # Health Service in Windows Server 2016

->Applies To: Windows Server Technical Preview
+> Applies To: Windows Server 2016

-The Health Service is a new feature in Windows Server 2016 Technical Preview which significantly improves the day-to-day monitoring, operations, and maintenance experience of Storage Spaces.
-As of Technical Preview 5, it is supported only for Storage Spaces Direct.
+The Health Service is a new feature in Windows Server 2016 which significantly improves the day-to-day monitoring, operations, and maintenance experience of Storage Spaces.
+In Windows Server 2016, it is supported only for Storage Spaces Direct.

 ## Prerequisites

 The Health Service is enabled by default with Storage Spaces Direct.
 No additional action is required to set it up or start it.
-To learn more about Storage Spaces Direct, see [Storage Spaces Direct in Windows Server 2016 Technical Preview](../storage-spaces/storage-spaces-direct-windows-server-2016.md).
+To learn more about Storage Spaces Direct, see [Storage Spaces Direct in Windows Server 2016](../../storage/storage-spaces-direct/overview.md).

 ## Metrics